This shows you the differences between two versions of the page.

 | + | |||

-| + | You can take a review on the default boot media by running: | ||
+| + | You can check the current default boot media setting: | ||

 | + | |||